Qowaiv/Qowaiv/README.md

 Internet media type
 -------------------
-Represents a internet media type (also known as MIME-type and content type).
+Represents an Internet media type (also known as MIME-type and content type).

 Qowaiv complex types
 ====================